 - Visit Addo Elephant National Park to see the Big Seven — the traditional Big Five plus southern right whales and the great white sharks

 - Go shark cage diving in Gansbaai for an interactive session with great white sharks

 - Encounter black-maned lions in the dramatic landscape of Kalahari desert

 There is a reason why South Africa is acclaimed as one of the world’s top wildlife destinations.
 Whether you want to spot the prized big five — lions, leopards, rhinoceros, elephants, and buffaloes, or are interested in the marine big five — whales, sharks, seals, dolphins and penguins, South Africa has them all.
 We recommend a multi-day, cross-country safari in order to witness an evolving tale of terrain and wildlife in this African paradise.

 - Wildlife rating: South Africa offers variety and excitement combined with knowledgeable and friendly guides.

 - Explorer rating: There are unlimited opportunities for exploration, most of which is in safe terrain under easy conditions.

 - Recommended duration: 10 days

 Whether you’re a history buff looking to explore the ancient ruins of Petra or Machu Picchu, a wildlife fanatic wanting a close encounter with the ‘Big 5’, or a budget traveller ready to live as the locals do, the perfect adventure awaits.
-We are certain that with so many amazing options you will find the ultimate destination for 2020.
+We are certain that with so many amazing options you will find the ultimate destination that fits your need.

 If you're thinking of volunteering in one of the above places, check out Travellers Quest who may be able to help you.